Western Michigan University

 - M.A., International Relations, Johns Hopkins University, 1995

 - Research methods

 - International relations

-Dr. Yuan-kang Wang is an associate professor of political science at Western Michigan University.
+Dr. Yuan-kang Wang is a professor of political science at Western Michigan University.
 He holds a Ph.D. in political science from the University of Chicago.
 Wang was an International Security Fellow at Harvard University's Belfer Center for Science and International Affairs and a visiting fellow at the Brookings Institution's Center for Northeast Asian Policy Studies.

 Wang specializes in international relations, East Asian security and U.S.-China relations.
 His research examines the nexus between international relations theory and historical China.